-2.11 TEMPORARY POWER AND LIGHTING
+2.08 TEMPORARY POWER AND LIGHTING

-- A. The Contractor shall make arrangements with the Owner for temporary construction power.
-If power is available only through the Owner's system, the Contractor shall make arrangements for and provide any required metering equipment. - B. The Contractor shall provide adequate lighting about the Site for security and night shift work, should such occur, to facilitate quality workmanship and appropriate inspection conditions. - C. Contractor shall ensure, and shall use emergency power equipment and connections if necessary to ensure, adequate lighting for egress and life safety.
+- A. The Contractor shall make arrangements with the Owner or the local utility company for temporary construction power.
+If power is available only through the Owner's system, the Contractor shall make arrangements for and provide metering equipment.
+The Contractor may energize the permanent power system in the building only when approved by the Owner. - B. The Contractor shall provide adequate lighting about the Site for security, inspections of excavations, night shift work should such occur, and shall also provide adequate temporary interior lighting throughout the building enclosure to facilitate quality workmanship and appropriate inspection conditions. - C. Contractor shall ensure, and shall use emergency power equipment and connections if necessary to ensure, adequate lighting for egress and life safety.

-2.12 TEMPORARY MECHANICAL SERVICES [NOT APPLICABLE]
+2.09 TEMPORARY MECHANICAL SERVICES